Quality Content Begins with Quality Research. Period.

 So you’ve talked to the client to get a snapshot of the business and its audience, you’ve put in your keyword research and you have a general idea of topics you need to build out on the company’s website.
 This is the time when you start thinking about what you’re going to say – the content surrounding the keywords.

 Sure, you could easily word-vomit 500 words and insert key terms here and there, but that wouldn’t be very good for the client or the end user, now would it?
 You could also spout off some corporate gobbledygook that just talks about the company, how great it is and the products or services it sells, but again, this is just words on a page.

 The way you approach the content you write will greatly impact the end product and its quality.
 It’s important to not view the pages as just words filling a quota; look at your web pages as a chance to educate, inform, sell and convert.

-Tip: Any time you are looking to cut corners with your content, ask yourself if you have the client and the end user’s best interest at heart.
+Tip: Any time you are looking to cut corners with your content, ask yourself if you have the client’s and the end user’s best interests at heart.